 Best way to accomplish this?
 Call out percent changes over time (rather than the actual values).
 Doing so emphasizes the meaning behind the data rather than just raw numbers.
 Again, check out how the images below reflect this point:

-On the graph to the left, the story behind the image is more focused and the audience knows that a rise in internet news as a source is the stat they should takeaway.
+On the graph to the right, the story behind the image is more focused and the audience knows that a rise in internet news as a source is the stat they should takeaway.

 4. Don’t lie.